George Dale (criminal): Murder of Gustav Hoeh

 On August 4, 1933, Dale and Jarman broke into a haberdashery in Chicago, belonging to 71-year-old Gustav Hoeh.
-Jarman and Hoeh engaged in a physical fight, during which Jarman struck Hoeh in the head, before Dale shot Hoeh multiple times.
-The two fled in a getaway car driven by a third criminal associate named Leo Minneci, leaving Hoeh dead in front of his shop.
+Jarman and Hoeh engaged in a physical fight, during which Jarman struck Hoeh in the head.
+Dale then shot Hoeh multiple times.
+Jarman and Hoeh fled in a getaway car driven by a third criminal associate named Leo Minneci, leaving Hoeh dead in front of his shop.

 Jarman and Dale were arrested on August 9.
 After their arrest, police announced suspicions that the two were involved in up to 48 other holdups around the Chicago area.
-Dale and Jarman's modus operandi was for Jarman to use a blackjack or other physical means of threatening money out of robbery victims and punishing victims who refused to cooperate, while Dale threatened the victims with a gun.
+Dale and Jarman's modus operandi was for Jarman to use a blackjack or other physical means of threatening money out of robbery victims and punishing victims who refused to cooperate while Dale threatened the victims with a gun.

 Trial

 Dale, Jarman, and Minneci were indicted on charges of murder on August 16, 1933.
 At the same time, they were also indicted for six separate robberies.

 Dale, Jarman, and Minneci went on trial only three weeks after they were arrested.
 While all three were convicted of murder, Dale was considered the primary triggerman, so he received a heavier sentence than Jarman and Minneci, who were sentenced to serve 199 years in prison.
-Dale was sentenced to death and sent to the Cook County Jail to await execution, while Jarman was sent to the Dwight Correctional Center.
+Dale was sentenced to death and sent to the Cook County Jail to await execution while Jarman was sent to the Dwight Correctional Center.

 Before hearing his death sentence, Dale attempted to absolve Jarman of the murder of Hoeh, telling the judge that another woman, Mary Davis, was his accomplice.
 He claimed that Jarman was waiting in the car outside and did not participate in beating Hoeh.
 Dale claimed that Davis had the same physical attributes as Jarman, leading to Jarman being falsely accused.
 The judge asked Dale to reveal Mary Davis's whereabouts, but Dale refused.
 The judge then formally sentenced Dale to death.